evan-wehi/plot-browser/README.md

 The images directory should have images files and JSON file with metadata called `images.json`.
 Look in `sample/images.json` for an example.

+The broken image icon is from [https://thenounproject.com/] and was created by Ryan Beck.